chloe-vilain/bitrise-step-run-android-maestro-flows/README.md

    - api_level: 30
 ```

-- You may wish to add a step to kill any local devices when debugging locally, to avoid bugs pertaining to multiple emulators running at once.
  Here's an example of how to add a step to kill any local devices and to clean up your emulator avd files to ensure a clean slate between tests:

 ```
 - script@1: